-Spotting organic compounds is impossible to see with the naked eye, even if you spot them.
-When the organic solvent evaporates, the spotting process turns back to the original white plate.
-How do you identify organic compounds in thin-layer chromatography?
+However, it is impossible to see organic compounds with the naked eye, even if you hit a spot of an organic compound.
+After the spotting, the organic solvent evaporates, and the plate becomes white.
+In such a case, how can we check the organic compounds in thin-layer chromatography?

 This is done by exposing the UV light.
 By exposing it to a UV lamp, we can identify the organic compounds.

 Conjugated compounds absorb UV light.
-To give a simple example, all compounds with a benzene ring in their structural formula absorb UV light and emit fluorescence.
-By exposing them with a UV lamp, compounds with conjugates in the structural formula, including the benzene ring, can be confirmed by TLC.
+For example, any compound with a benzene ring in its structural formula will absorb UV light and fluoresce.
+By UV irradiation with a UV lamp, compounds with conjugation in the structural formula, including benzene rings, can be confirmed by TLC.